SManAT/IT-School-Admin/docs/MySQL.md

 Just run `MySQLRestore.py`.
 The script will also restore the users and their privileges.
 Be aware, that all **databases** and **users** with same name are going to be dropped first!
+Also be aware, that **password hashes** may not compatible with a newer MySQL Version!